Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

 You can filter the services by the Service type, Stages, Environments, Owners, and Security and Design grading scores (A, B, C, D, E and F) using the **Filter By** controls.
 Search by the Service Name with the search bar.

+* Once the **Create Mock Endpoint** side panel appears fill out the three input fields according to the information [provided](#create-a-mock-endpoint).
+* When finished, click **Save**.
+If successfull, a success screen will give the option to close the sideblade or go to the API Service.

 ## View API service details

 To view service details: